haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 If it could store whitespaces it could potentially be used to be exact printed.
 This `Field` type later gets parsed into other types such as `InstalledPackageInfo`, `ProjectConfig` and `GenericPackageDescription`.
+Currently it's unclear to me how this would work with modifications on `GenericPackageDescription`.
+Although the proposal presented here converts `GenericPackageDescription` into `PrettyField` which is similar to `Field`, before printing.

 This proposal only focusess only on getting exact printing to work with a minimal footprint.